 This model was rendered using MATLAB R2016a on topographic map from Schenk

 (2008), made with the images from the Voyager mission.
-When the Voyager 2 probe flew by the Uranian System, tooks very few pictures of Ariel.
-About a half of its surface is known, so the topography that can be deduced from photometry is reduced to a little patch.
+When the Voyager 2 probe flew by Triton, tooks very few pictures of it.
+Less than a half of its surface is known, so the topography that can be deduced from photometry is reduced to a little patch.
 The rest was filled by interpolation with many randomly distributed points of the same mean radius height.

 The file's names explained: name_1_x_10_y.stl is 1 : x * 10y.
 So _1_6_10_7 is 1:600000000 or one in 60 million.